Home

 Why Did The 2018 Export Policy Not Work?

-The 2018 export policy was not achieved due to several factors.
+The 2018 export policy of India was not achieved due to several factors.
+Read the following points to understand it better:-

-• The demand for agricultural exports reduced due to the fluctuating global commodities prices, and trade wars.
+• The demand for agricultural exports has reduced due to fluctuating global commodity prices and trade wars.

 • Inadequate infrastructure, supply chain, and limited technology.